Endpoints Access Control

 Authentication

 Zero-TOTP ACLs are designed to control access to various API endpoints.
 The API uses a token-based authentication system.
-This token is named access_token
+This token is named access_token and is provided through cookies after a successful login.

 Access token

-is an uuid, stored server-side in the database, associated with a unique user account and generally valid for few minutes only.
+The access_token is an uuid, stored server-side in the database, associated with a unique user account and generally valid for few minutes only.
 This token is used to authenticate requests to the API.

 Refresh token

-should never be used in general requests to the API, but only to call the refresh endpoint.
+The refresh_token should never be used in general requests to the API, but only to call the refresh endpoint.

-is sent to the user through cookies after a successful login.
+The refresh_token is sent to the user through cookies after a successful login.

 Refresh token flow

 The refresh token flow allows users to obtain a new access token without needing to re-authenticate.
-This is particularly useful for maintaining user sessions without requiring frequent logins and to keep the access_token
+This is particularly useful for maintaining user sessions without requiring frequent logins and to keep the access_token validity as short as possible for security reasons.

-expires, the client must follow the following flow :
+When the user’s access_token expires, the client must follow the following flow :

 - PUT

-in the request cookies. - The API verifies
+/api/v1/auth/refreshwith the expiredaccess_tokenandrefresh_tokenin the request cookies. - The API verifies

 - The

-is not expired. - The
+refresh_tokenis not expired. - The

-is not revoked. - The
+refresh_tokenis not revoked. - The

-are associated with the same user account. - The
+refresh_tokenandaccess_tokenare associated with the same user account. - The

-is associated with the givenaccess_token
+refresh_tokenis associated with the givenaccess_token.

 - The